howard-university-web-services/Howard-Automation-Library/README.md

 - Run composer add on all local codebases. "add the seckit module on all local D8 codebases" **In Progress**
 - Commit and push to DEV for all local codebases
-- Run drush updb for all sites, prefixed by dev/stg/prod.
-Basically: "run updb on all dev sites" or "run updb on all prod sites"
 - Deploy to prod for all codebases